coralstakepool/coral-stakepool-8ff38/content/pages/features.md

   - type: hero_section
     title: How are coral reefs restored?
     subtitle: >-
-      To keep it simple - fragments of an existing coral colony are cut and planted somewhere else, giving the colony a new living environment in which it can multiply and further grow.
+      To keep it simple - fragments of an existing coral colony are cut & planted somewhere else, giving the colony a new living environment in which it can multiply and further grow.
     background_color: primary